 Once the reservation is made the participants will receive a dossier with the complete information of the tour.
 For now this is a small introduction of the photo tour to Japan.

-The meeting point of this organized tour to the northern part of Japan will be Tokyo station.
+The meeting point of this organized tour to the northern part of Japan will be Ueno station in Tokyo.
 We will take a bullet train there to Yamagata station.
 Once we are there, a private bus that will carry us for the next 9 days in this tour will pick us up.
 From Yamagata station, we will head to a hot springs village, Zao.
 We will go up a mountain (1.736m) by a cable car to enjoy the impressive and photogenic views.
 If the weather permits, and if the road is open, we will approach to the crater of a volcano, Okama.
 If not, we will bathe in an outdoor hot spring bath, rotenburo, in the middle of nature to enjoy the thermal water.
 Dinner

 From Zao, we will head to Yamadera Temple located in a steep mountain.
 The place offers impressive views over the valley and a walking course with many wooden temples with more than 1.000 years old.
 There will be countless opportunities to take curious photos there.
 In the afternoon, we will visit an old hot spring village, Ginzan Onsen.
 Then later, we will arrive at Naruko, a village famous for handcrafted wooden doll called kokeshi.
 We will visit a workshop of kokeshi to see how a kokeshi is made in front of our own eyes.
 After sunset, we will enjoy hot springs bath in our hotel.
 We will also take you a public hot springs bath in the village if you wish.
 Breakfast-Lunch-Dinner